MakeblockTeam/sensorium/README.md

 ```

 ## cli test tool
+Use [blessed](https://github.com/chjj/blessed) for comandline tool.
-connect your device to computer with usb, such as mbot.
+Connect your device to computer with usb, such as mbot.

 open the terminal and run cli tool